| |

 • Rubber gloves (optional)

-• Sealable canning jars with rings, and brand-new metal lids.
-Do not reuse canning lids.
+• Sealable canning jars with rings and brand-new metal lids.
+(Do not reuse canning lids.)

 Sterilize the Jars, Rings, and Lids

-Spiced Pickled Beets Recipe
+How to Make Spiced Pickled Beets

-This recipe makes about 6 pint jars or 3 quart jars, we had lots of beets so we did a double batch while taking the video and images for this post.
+This recipe makes about 6 pint jars or 3 quart jars.
+We had lots of beets, so we did a double batch while taking the video and images for this post.

 A garden basket sitting outside with 10 or more pounds of freshly picked beets from the garden.
 The beets still have the beet greens attached.